 What is an Exempt Supply Under GST?

-Exempt supplies under GST refer to transactions that do not attract GST.
+Exempt supplies under GST refer to transactions that have zero GST rate.

 These supplies fall into three categories: